livepeer/protocol/README.md

 ## Deployment

-Make sure that an ETH node is accessible and that the network being deployed to is supported by the `truffle.js` configuration.
+Make sure that an ETH node is accessible and that the network being deployed to is supported by the `hardhat.config.ts` configuration.

 ```
-npm run migrate
+npm run deploy
 ```